josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Aircrack-ng.md

-# Wireless security using Raspberry PI 4, Kismet and Aircrack-ng
+# Wireless security using Raspberry PI 4, Kismet and Python

 Everything is connected to wireless these days; In my case I found that I have LOTS of devices after running a simple [nmap command on my home network](https://www.freecodecamp.org/news/enhance-nmap-with-python/#nmap-101-identify-all-the-public-services-in-our-network):